averjee/Angular-Front-End-Test/README.md

 2. Filter Fix: The application does not respect the currently chosen filter.
    Apply changes so the data is brought back correctly.

-3. Order By: Currently there is not way to order the data brought back.
+3. Order By: Currently there is not a way to order the data brought back.
    Apply changes so the data is correctly re-ordered.

 Step 3 - Upload Project